Leader-board/OA-and-Interviews/Application experiences/2021-22/SIG/Quantitative Trader - 2022 Programme.md

 ![img.png](../../../media/sig1.png)

-The first attachment was my entrance test _in full_ (notice that I only requested the scores I got).
+The first attachment was my entrance test _in full_ (notice that I only requested the scores I got on the test, but they provided the questions as well).

 > Repository policies preclude sharing the questions themselves - they are most likely recycled after all.